10 Hidden Wedding Costs Not to Overlook

 Why It's Hidden: You'd assume the rental companies would include these extra fees in the per-item costs (do they honestly think you're going to fit 150 Chiavari chars in your car?), but surprisingly they don't.

 The Cost: From $50 up to more than $500.

 How to Avoid It: Ask the rental company what their shipping and packaging fees are up front—if the cost is too high for your budget, shop around a bit.
-You just might find that you'll actually save some money by renting items from a more expensive company that includes delivery costs at no extra charge.
+You might actually save some money by renting items from a more expensive company that includes delivery costs at no extra charge.

 7. Taxes and Gratuities

-Why It's Hidden: Even though these aren't exactly hidden—we all know there are taxes on almost everything—most couples don't think about how much they'll end up owing during the planning process.
+Why It's Hidden: Even though these aren't exactly hidden—we all know there are taxes on almost everything and gratuities are expected for almost any service—most couples don't think about how much they'll end up owing during the planning process.